-Lifetime cloud storage plans are becoming increasingly popular and can prove a great way of securing a fixed allocation of cloud storage (plus all of the usual cloud features which go along with this) for a simple, one-off payment which covers a whole lifetime of use.
+Lifetime cloud storage plans are becoming increasingly popular in recent years and can prove a great way of securing a fixed allocation of cloud storage (plus all of the usual features which go along with them) for a simple, one-off payment covering a whole lifetime of use.

-Whilst lifetime cloud storage plans aren’t without their own issues, they do at least provide a cloud storage account and a guaranteed allocation of cloud storage for a single one-off payment whilst also helping to remove the worry and risks of losing data from issues relating to missed and failed payments and such like.
-These lifetime plans also can work out much cheaper to utilise over a timespan of several years as well, especially so when compared to buying the same allocation of cloud storage on a monthly or annual subscription form the same provider or another provider not currently offering a lifetime subscription option.
+Whilst lifetime cloud storage plans aren’t without their issues, they do at least provide a cloud storage account and a guaranteed allocation of cloud storage for a single one-off payment.
+This set-up can help to remove the worry and risks of losing data from issues relating to missed and failed payments which could exist when buying cloud storage on a monthly subscription.
+These lifetime plans also can work out much cheaper to utilise over a timespan of several years as well, especially so when compared to buying the same allocation of cloud storage on a monthly or annual subscription via the same provider or another provider not currently offering a lifetime subscription option.

-In this guide I will be comparing several of the leading cloud storage providers which offer lifetime subscription plans in order to help assess the value which is on offer as well as to evaluate the utility and usefulness of lifetime cloud storage as a concept overall – vamos.
+In this guide I will be comparing several of the leading cloud storage providers which offer lifetime subscription plans.
+This work will aim to help assess the value which is on offer from lifetime cloud storage plans in general as well as to evaluate the utility and usefulness of lifetime cloud storage as a concept overall – vamos.

 - Lifetime plans available